intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

    caused by other software that was updated at the same time.
 It can also happen that a hardware component coincidentally just broke when you rebooted into a new kernel for the first time.
-Updating the systems BIOS or changing something in the BIOS Setup can also lead to problems that on look a lot like a kernel regression.
+Updating the systems BIOS or changing something in the BIOS Setup can also lead to problems that look a lot like a kernel regression.